 Trace our supply chain

-Our approach to traceability strategically prioritizes tracing our highest-volume styles and additional styles manufactured in countries that present a high risk to human rights violations.
-For each of these styles, key materials and components are traced from raw materials to the final product assembly.
-This traceability approach covers at least 65% of Brooks’ total units manufactured in a calendar year.
-This deeper visibility into our supply chain will be used to identify and mitigate responsible sourcing risks, increase due diligence for customs compliance, and identify business continuity risks.
+We strategically prioritize tracing our highest volume styles, which are at least 65% of Brooks’ total units manufactured in a calendar year.
+We also trace styles with materials that are considered high-risk in the industry.
+These materials may come from regions that present a high risk to human rights violations.
+For each of these styles, we trace key materials and components from raw materials to the final product assembly.
+This deeper visibility into our supply chain will be used to identify and mitigate responsible sourcing risks, increase due diligence for customs compliance and identify business continuity risks.

-Suppliers are an integral part of our traceability strategy because with their collaboration, we can identify and verify upstream supply chain data at every manufacturing stage.
-Our traceability program is rooted in transparency, trust, and partnership, and through these values we will continue to bring responsible sourcing practices to suppliers we know, and those we continue to discover.
+Suppliers are an integral part of our traceability strategy because their collaboration helps us identify and verify upstream supply chain data at every manufacturing stage.
+Our traceability program is rooted in transparency, trust, and partnership, and through these values we will continue to bring responsible sourcing practices to the suppliers we know and those we have yet to discover.

 We believe it is important to be transparent about where our products are made.
 Learn more about factories in the Brooks manufacturing supply chain on our Supply Chain Transparency page.